Budget Travel Tips – Go Further for Less

 The world of travel is changing as rapidly as the internet and these days you don’t have to trawl the high street to uncover a bargain; the net can do the legwork for you.
 There are travel price comparison sites that will search tirelessly for the best deals on flights, hotels, packages and insurance while you sup your coffee.
-Sites like Money Saving Expert are dedicated to saving you cash and have good sections on travel.
-Or check out one of the specialist Budget Travel bloggers that write in detail about issues like how to find the best deal, shave money off your bill, use vouchers, airmiles, loyalty and cash back schemes to stretch your budget to the max.
+One of my favourite money saving sites and top budget travel tips is Money Saving Expert which has a good section on travel as well as ideas like where to get the cheapest ice cream.
+Or check out one of the specialist budget travel bloggers that write in detail about issues like how to find the best deal, shave money off your bill, use vouchers, airmiles, loyalty and cash back schemes to stretch your budget to the max.
+Nomadic Matt and Budget Traveller both offer good advice.

 Expensive ‘attractions’ can make a BIG hole in your holiday money.
 They’re often over in a few short hours and can be quickly forgotten or worse still remembered for the queuing and credit card bill.
-Interestingly a recent survey by Late Deals found 52% of travellers ignore famous landmarks on holiday.
-Maybe they’re the savvy ones.
 Focus your holiday around nature and you can slash the budget.
 We keep costs down on cycling holidays where we have no transport costs and a very small entertainment bill.
-Or you could walk part of an established route where your costs are limited to overnight hostel stays, picnics and plasters for blisters!
+You could walk part of an established route where your costs are limited to overnight hostel stays, picnics and plasters for blisters!
 Or switch from downhill to cross country skiing or snow shoeing; no lift pass needed, but still an amazing snow-filled experience.

-It seems like common sense but if you’re a bit broke avoid expensive European destinations like Paris, Dublin and London.
-You might get a better deal in Athens or Lisbon right now.
+It seems like common sense but if you’re a bit broke one of my budget travel tips is to avoid expensive European destinations like Paris, Dublin and London.
+You might get a better deal in Athens or Lisbon.
+Or try one of the up and coming European capitals of culture like Plovdiv.
 You’re not only helping them pay their debts back but you might get more value for your money.
 We had some great skiing experiences in Romania and Bulgaria that were something of a cultural education too!
 Countries that don’t use European currency can be cheaper; our money went a very long way in Latvia; even in the capital Riga.
 Or you might do the sums and find that even with your flight costs added in, an African or Asian country is kinder to your holiday budget overall.

-If you have young children and no school terms to adhere to, then you can save a fortune travelling out of season.
+If you have young children and no school terms to adhere to, then obviously it is wiser to go out of season.
+This one o my budget travel tips doesn’t necessarily mean taking your children out of school in term time, but rather thinking out of the box.
 Venice is said to be at its most atmospheric just before carnival time in February.
 You’ll see the locals starting to costume up, but without the costs and crowds that populate Italy in August.
 We have always really enjoyed Spanish resorts like Puerto Banus in the winter months.
 It’s still warm, but quieter and more friendly.
 Or you might want to try getting a good deal in a ski resort in the summer.
 It always feels a bit weird without snow, but you can take your bike up in the lift and ride for miles, or go hiking.
 And some high level resorts with glaciers (are there any left?) offer summer skiing too.
+You might even fall in love with the place like I did with Flaine.

 Drop down a star or two

-If you normally go five star (do any of you?) then downgrade a star or three.
+This is one of our budget travel tips that has saved us a lot of money over the years.
+If you normally go five star then downgrade a star or three.
 If you usually stay in a hotel try self catering.
 If you normally do a cottage try hostelling or camping.
-It doesn’t have to be a stressful switch and you might find it fun; try Eurocamp for a cheap family camping experience where you don’t even need to put up your own tent.
-Last summer to avoid expensive hotel bills in Iceland, we camped every night, and Cameron reckoned it was the best part of the holiday.
+It doesn’t have to be a stressful switch and you might find it fun; try Eurocamp or Ready Camp for a cheap family camping experience where you don’t even need to put up your own tent.
+To avoid expensive hotel bills in Iceland, we camped every night.
+Sometimes the campsite even had free washing machines and hot tubs. nother tip of ours is to stay somewhere downmarket and eat upmarket so you still feel you are getting some luxury.

-Or look out for new budget airline routes from an airport near you.
+Look out for new budget airline routes from an airport near you.
 (But do check first that there’s public transport at the other end to take you from that far flung airport into the city.)
-We noticed recently that EasyJet is starting up a new route to Iceland from an airport very near us.
-And its sister airline Fastjet is now making flights much cheaper within Africa.
 Or look for special offers on trains.
-I found a two for one offer travelling across Switzerland recently.
+The Man in Seat Sixty One may be able to help you with planning.
 Book ahead for the best deal.

 Spread the cost of your holiday

 Some holiday companies are helping cash strapped families spread the load of the summer holiday throughout the year.
-Direct Line Holidays has low deposit offers where you can pay for your holiday in several installments.
+Some holiday companies have low deposit offers where you can pay for your holiday in several installments.
 If the price drops on their site, they say they will also refund the difference.
-Packaged holidays offer some of the best value around.
+Package holidays still offer some of the best value around.
+We enjoy the surprise me feature on the Teletext holiday app.